 How can I help?

 I know that most of you want to help your children with their language learning.
+Learn the benefits of keeping learning Chinese now.
 And no worries if you don’t know how to speak that language!
 Being positive and creating more chances for them to practice is enough.
 You can do this by watching movies in that language, reading books or even visiting a local restaurant owned by a native speaker of the target language!
 By doing so, you can help your kids to learn the cultural background of the language they learn.
 Remember that cultural experience is an important part of language learning, especially for an immersion program.
 So try to do these with your children next time, and I promise you will also learn some basic expressions from them!